railroadmedia/railcontent/docs/README-API-Content.md

 `{ PATCH /content/{id} }`

 Update a content with the request data and return the updated content in JSON format.

+Only users with 'update.content' ability can update content.

 ### Request Example